elastic/kibana/x-pack/plugins/observability/public/components/shared/exploratory_view/README.md

 ## Report Type

 The exploratory view report type controls how the data is visualized in the lens embeddable.
-The report type defines a set of constraits over the x and y axis.
-For example, the `kpi-over-time` report type is a time series chart type that plots key performance indicators over time, while the `data-distrubtion` chart plots the percentage of documents over key performance indicators.
+The report type defines a set of constraints over the x and y axis.
+For example, the `kpi-over-time` report type is a time series chart type that plots key performance indicators over time, while the `data-distribution` chart plots the percentage of documents over key performance indicators.
 Current available data types can be found at `exploratory_view/configurations/constants`.

 Each report type has one or more available visualizations to plot data from one or more data types.